Vaiden and the War

 From: http://sixthmsinf.tripod.com/aftercof.htm

-Rust's Brigade was ordered to Coffeeville for a few days, then

-then down to Vaiden.
+In mid January of 1863, Rust's Brigade was ordered to Coffeeville for a few days, then went back to Grenada then down to Vaiden.
 At Vaiden, the army was, once again, reorganized.
+Major

-Major General William Wing Loring was given command of the First Division which consisted of the brigades of Albert Rust (including the Sixth),
+General William Wing Loring was given command of the First Division which consisted of the brigades of Albert Rust

-Lloyd Tilghman, and T. N. Waul's
+(including the Sixth), Lloyd Tilghman, and T. N. Waul's Texas Legion.

 Rust's Brigade left Vaiden the first of February and rode the cars to Jackson.
-Nine days later, they departed Jackson and marched to
+Nine days later,

-on their way to Port Hudson, Louisiana.
+February, they were on their way to Port Hudson, Louisiana.

 From: http://www.rootsweb.com/~mslownde/companyi.html

-SERVICE RECORD: OFFICERS AND MEN COMPANY I 43RD REGIMENT: MISSISSIPPI VOLUNTEERS, 1862
+COMPILED SERVICE RECORD: OFFICERS AND MEN COMPANY I 43RD REGIMENT: MISSISSIPPI VOLUNTEERS, 1862

-Company I -- 43rd MS Infantry
+I -- 43rd MS Infantry

 Volunteers, CSA